 Ping™ M3 Health

-Continuing down the avenue of customer engagement, M3 Health has partnered with Amazon technologies (Amazon Dash) to bring their Internet of Things (IOT) customer services approach to Pharma and it couldn’t be more timely in this era of customer centricity.
+Press here for customer engagement: M3 Health has partnered with Amazon technologies (Amazon Dash) to bring their Internet of Things (IOT) customer services approach to Pharma and it couldn’t be more timely in this era of customer centricity.
 One of the main objectives of the technology is to simplify the customer experience.
-The concept at its root is derived from the Amazon Dash experience.
-If you can recall, Tide® laundry detergent was arguably one of the most popular brands to use Amazon Dash for customers to order detergent to their doorsteps by clicking a button.
+The concept is derived from the Amazon Dash experience.
+At one time, Tide® laundry detergent was arguably one of the most popular brands ordered through Amazon Dash, delivering detergent to customers’ doorsteps by just clicking a button.

-Utilizing this concept in Pharma is a great way to bring convenience to our patients/HCPs and keep our brands top of mind.
-This button can be given to a doctor so he/she can request a representative at any time.
-Patients could also use this button to keep in touch with care staff and/or Pharma companies.
-For more on M3 Health and the Ping™ technology capabilities, please visit http://m3-health.com/ping.
+Utilizing this concept in Pharma is a great way to bring convenience to both our patients and HCPs and keep our brands top of mind.
+This button can be given to a doctor to easily request a representative at any time.
+Patients could use this button to keep in touch with care staff and/or Pharma companies.
+For more on M3 Health and the Ping™ technology capabilities, take a peek at http://m3-health.com/ping.